sleepyprogrammer1012/Peano-Morton-Interactive-Viewer/README.md

 ## 📜 License
 Free for personal and educational use.
 Commercial use requires a license — reach out if you’re interested.
+[License and Email HERE](https://github.com/sleepyprogrammer1012/Peano-Morton-Interactive-Viewer/blob/main/LICENSE.md)